zunyange/zunyange/README.md

 ## 👋 Hi, I'm JunYoung !
 <div>
-I'm a junior Web Front-end developer who has a lot to learn.
+I'm a junior web Front-end developer who has a lot to learn.
 </div>
 <div>
 Thinking of users, I am also interested in UX/UI design.
 </div>

 <br />

 ## 💪🏻 Tech Stack